 If that information is not available, not collected, or associated with the specific property, the amounts would be due to the state of incorporation or state of domicile of the business.
 For any past-due property that is remitted, depending on the state, interest and penalties may be assessed.
 Therefore, businesses can easily have a large potential AUP exposure.
 The states also require that their specific state regulations be followed for any amounts potentially due to the state, meaning businesses need to consider multiple state rules related to AUP.

-For any states where a business is not compliant, the business is at risk of receiving an audit notice from that state.
-Audits are conducted either by the state directly, or more commonly, by a third-party audit firm.
-Third-party audit firms often are paid on a contingency basis and hence may be aggressive in pursuing large settlement offers.
+Audits for AUP are conducted either by the state directly, or more commonly, by a third-party audit firm.
+Third-party audit firms often are paid on a contingency basis and hence have an incentive to pursue large settlement offers.
 They also may seek to expand the audit to multiple states.
-Generally speaking, an audit is a lengthy process and leads to an internal drain in resources.
+Generally speaking, an AUP audit is a lengthy process that drains internal resources.

 As AUP is not a tax, some states view AUP as an additional non-tax source of revenue.
-The concept of statute of limitations as applied to AUP audits also is less relevant.
 States utilize a ‘lookback period’ during audits to determine unremitted properties.
 The lookback period varies by state, but generally covers 10 reporting years (or 11 to 15 calendar years, depending on the property type and dormancy period).
 If a business does not have records for the entire lookback period, the state may calculate estimates to cover these periods.
 All amounts derived from calculations are due to the state of incorporation or state of domicile as ‘owner unknown’ property.

 When selling a business, the first state-level issue a seller should examine is whether state gain is different than federal gain.
 Under certain circumstances, when the seller’s tax basis in the assets sold is different for state purposes than it is for federal purposes, the amount of state gain or loss could be different.